jseidel5/Python-Probabilistic-Regulation-of-Metabolism/README.md

 This Python Implementation is based on the publication: <br>
 Chandrasekaran, S., & Price, N. D. (2010).
 Probabilistic integrative modeling of genome-scale metabolic and regulatory networks in Escherichia coli and Mycobacterium tuberculosis.
 Proceedings of the National Academy of Sciences of the United States of America, 107(41), 17845–17850. https://doi.org/10.1073/pnas.1005139107

+The directory 'original' contains different Implementations of the algorithm in Matlab.

+The jupyter notebook 'tutorial' explains how to use the PROM algorithm.